• Product Introduction

 To provide your users with a high-quality access experience, Pages applies differentiated handling to the browser cache policy for static files:

-Files without hash (e.g., index.html): Set max-age=0 to ensure content freshness.
+Files without hash (such as index.html): set max-age=0 to underwrite content freshness.

 Edge Cache